noooooooooo/yahud/ReadMe.txt

     //Crosshairs
     To enable HUD-crosshair navigate to /scripts/hudlayou.res
-    You'll need to locate the crosshair that you want to enable & set its visible value to "1".
+    First you'll need to locate the crosshair that you want to enable.
+    Then you can set its visible value to "1" to enable it.

     The crosshair.png image gives you an overview of the new crosshairs (they're still WIP).
     The letter in the "labeltext" entry is used to select your crosshair.
-You can change its color & change or disable the flash color in the clientscheme.
+    You can change its color & the on-hit flash color in the clientscheme.

     All previous crosshairs are still part of the HUD.
     This includes fog's, Garm3n's & konr's crosshairs.

     //Alternative files
     Each version has some alternative files.
     You can see them in the imgur albums.
     You can find these in the /resource/ and/or in the /resource/ui/ folder.

 ////////////////////////////////////////////////////////////////////